 Why Choose Wilderness Therapy?

 Teens push boundaries.
 Although this is entirely natural, it is hardly any consolation for parents.
 In most cases, even though puberty is rarely a pleasant experience, it doesn’t leave any lasting scars.
 In fact, to a certain degree, it is a necessary part of developing a personality.
-As difficult as it is to watch a teen stumble and make mistakes, letting them discover their own strengths and weaknesses allows them to become independent.
+As difficult as it is to watch a teen stumble and make mistakes, building resilience through understanding our personal strengths and weaknesses allows them to overcome potential stressors, learning to thrive despite or even because of obstacles.

 Unfortunately, however, sometimes a teen will go too far in testing the limits.
 Whether due to mental illness, peer pressure, stress, substance experimentation – or any other number of factors – there are times a teen can stray off a healthy path.
 If this happens, wilderness therapy may be able to help.

 What is Wilderness Therapy?

-Closely tied to adventure-based therapy, wilderness therapy is a therapeutic approach that helps struggling teens by removing them from the familiar surroundings of daily life and teaches them to reconnect with the most basic elements of nature.
+Closely tied to adventure-based therapy, wilderness therapy, also known as Nature-Based Therapy (NBT), is a therapeutic approach that helps struggling teens heal and overcome cognitive and emotional difficulties through interacting with the basic elements of nature.

-Frequently featuring multi-day guided explorations of (as the name suggests) the wilderness, wilderness therapy is based on learning survival tactics, teamwork, and self-reliance.
+Frequently featuring multi-day guided explorations of nature preserves or wilderness, Nature-based therapy is based on learning self-reliance and community cohesion through competency, resilience and teamwork.

 While the experience is overseen by professionals – that is to say, no real danger can come to the children – the degree of perceived risk rewards a very real sense of accomplishment.

-Activities such as rock-climbing or rafting down a rapid are common during these beautiful exercises.
+Activities such as rock-climbing or rafting down a rapid are common during these challenge-by choice exercises.
 In a way, wilderness therapy is akin to group sports in the sense that, at any point, it requires a combination of individual drive and mutual effort.